HasithaRJ/datastructures-and-algorithms/README.md

-# datastructures
+# datastructures-and-algorithms
-Sample codes written to understand data structures
+Testing codes written to learn data structures and algorithms.